 - Saz’s Festivals, operating at over 20 festivals annually, with recognition as a premier food vendor offering a number of signature items including the festival-favorite Sampler Combination Platter (Mozzarella Marinara, Sour Cream & Chive Fries, and Leinie’s Beer-Battered Wisconsin Cheese Curds), rated #1 at the Wisconsin State Fair and Summerfest year after year

-Moving into 2016 and beyond, there are some big changes on the docket.
-While business growth is nothing new for Saz’s, an expansion of this scope is something fresh and exciting.
-Saz’s Catering has moved its operations to the up-and-coming Walker’s Point neighborhood in April 2015.
+Moving into 2016, there were some big changes on the docket.
+While business growth was nothing new for Saz’s, an expansion of this scope was something fresh and exciting.
+Saz’s Catering picked up and moved its operations to the up-and-coming Walker’s Point neighborhood in April 2015.
 The move was exciting because it not only places Saz’s Catering in a fresh location with new opportunities, but it triples the production space for the Catering Team and houses all catering staff under the same roof.
-The result will be nothing short of extraordinary for a group that was previously servicing over 1,800 events annually.
+Thus far, the result has been nothing short of extraordinary for a group that was previously servicing over 1,800 events annually.

-Saz’s Catering Lake Country will expand its service area as far west as Madison, providing off-site catering services to clients at area venues, private residences, or corporate facilities, along with continuing to provide exclusive catering services at the championship Western Lakes Golf Club in Pewaukee.
+At the same time, Saz’s Catering Lake Country expanded its service area as far west as Madison, providing off-site catering services to clients at area venues, private residences, or corporate facilities, while continuing to provide exclusive catering services at the championship Western Lakes Golf Club in Pewaukee.

 Sazama’s Fine Catering continues its partnership as exclusive caterer for the Marcus Center for the Performing Arts, providing the ultimate in gourmet cuisine and impeccable service with a staff notorious for tending to the most minute of details with unrivaled finesse and polish.

-Saz’s Festivals will make its appearance at more than twenty events this season between May and October, entertaining requests for additional opportunities to spread the Saz’s love wherever it can.
+Saz’s Festivals continues to make its appearance at more than twenty events each festival season between May and October, entertaining requests for additional opportunities to spread the Saz’s love wherever and whenever it can.

-Saz’s Barbecue Products division will be bringing Saz’s Signature items to more people in more places this year as demand increases and it continues as the “Official Barbecue Partner of the Green Bay Packers.”
+Saz’s Barbecue Products division continues to expand its reach by bringing Saz’s Signature items to more people in more places each year as demand increases across the Midwest and beyond.

 With a dedication to client satisfaction that shows no signs of slowing, Saz’s Hospitality Group continues to leave its guests with more than just a taste of delicious barbecue on their lips.
 To our loyal guests, and to the new faces to come, a sincere thank you.
-And a promise, as well, that we’ll continue to provide “The Finest” in food and in service for the next forty years.
+And a promise, as well, that we’ll continue to give our all to providing “The Finest” in food and in service for the next forty years.
 Cheers!